platypusrex/schema-stitching-example/README.md

 and declarative schema directives.

 **Note:**
-There are a mix of services here using both stitches and federated schemas.
+There are a mix of services here using both stitched and federated schemas.
 The gateway is capable of converting any federated sdl to a stitched sdl.
 Both the stitched and federated schema services are extending/merging types and resolving fields for one another.